Azure/Copilot-For-Security/Technical Workshops/Automation Workshop/Module 2- Using Logic app samples with the Microsoft Security Logic App Connector/readme.md

 In this technical workshop, participants will learn how to deploy a Logic App designed to produce threat bulletins sourced from Microsoft Defender Threat Intelligence (MDTI) and send them to a designated email address.
 The workshop will cover the process of setting up the Logic App to gather threat intelligence information, create bulletins, and automate the distribution process via email.

 #### Steps to Follow
-- Access the Logic app folder on the GitHub: [Azure Copilot For Security - Logic Apps](https://github.com/Azure/Copilot-For-Security/tree/main/Logic%20Apps)
+- Access the Logic app folder on the GitHub: [Azure Security Copilot - Logic Apps](https://github.com/Azure/Copilot-For-Security/tree/main/Logic%20Apps)
 - Proceed to Deploy

 ## Deployment